 July 17, 2020, updated the fifteenth cable invested by Google, Blue-Raman.
 Please note, there is no official announcement on this cable project yet.

-July 31, 2020, updated the 16th and a new private cable invested by Google, the Grace Hopper cable system.
+July 31, 2020, updated the 16th, a new private cable invested by Google, the Grace Hopper cable system.